derflocki/multi-monitor-login/Readme.md

-## Multi Monitor Login Fix
+## Multi Monitor Login and Top-Panel Fix

-In gnome-shell, the login and unlock dialogs are always placed on the primary monitor.
-This extension shows the dialog on all screens:
+In gnome-shell, the login&unlock dialogs and the top-panel are always placed on the primary monitor.
+This extension moves the UI to the monitor the mouse is currently on **and** adds a visual clone on the other monitors.

 ## See it in action

 ![multi-monitor-login](https://github.com/user-attachments/assets/8e2f1e40-2062-45f5-8463-5ef16aee2e30)

 ## Installation